JJCAPPE/casnotes/CASRN 111 - Religion in American Culture/111.typ

 === Founding by covenant

-Winthrop’s sermon creates a community by a choice: the settlers agree before God to live by “justice and mercy.”
+Winthrop's sermon creates a community by a choice: the settlers agree before God to live by “justice and mercy.”
 That decision founds the rules.
-In Schmitt’s terms, a decision makes the order.
+In Schmitt's terms, a decision makes the order.
 Compared to Inter caetera, which gives power from pope to crown, Winthrop builds a people from within—using shared belief and duty to organize daily life (who gives, who lends, who sacrifices for the common good).

 === “City upon a hill” = making a real “we”

-The famous image forms a tight-knit ‘we’ under the world’s gaze.
+The famous image forms a tight-knit ‘we' under the world's gaze.
 Schmitt says democracy needs a concrete people, not just procedures; Winthrop engineers that people with shared faith, mutual expectations, and roles (rich/poor, leaders/people) joined by charity.
 Inside: care and discipline.
 Outside: clear boundaries (not part of the covenant).
 Put next to Inter caetera and Sublimis Deus: Winthrop gives the moral script for settlers; the bulls give legal cover (and in Sublimis Deus, a claimed limit) even as expansion continues.

 === Norms both restrain and permit

-Winthrop’s rules for giving, lending, and forgiving really shape behavior—they aren’t just talk—so this pushes back on Schmitt’s idea that norms are only a mask.
+Winthrop's rules for giving, lending, and forgiving really shape behavior—they aren't just talk—so this pushes back on Schmitt's idea that norms are only a mask.
 But the same covenant also permits hard choices when survival is at stake (public good over private right, obedience in crisis).
 In calm times, norms constrain; in emergencies, they authorize decisive action.
 Read together: Inter caetera shows a raw founding decision; Winthrop shows how pious norms can humanize hierarchy and power settlement.
 Norm and decision arrive fused—charity softens rule, covenant binds consciences, and both can be used to expand, defend, or suspend ordinary claims when the community deems it necessary.

+=== Notes

+- Justice and mercy as qualities to maintain the divine Inequality, not a pathway to equality.

+= John Edwards, Revivals of Religion

+Edwards is writing during the Great Awakening.
+People are having intense religious experiences—crying, shaking, shouting, big crowds.
+Some say it's fake or dangerous.
+Edwards says: strong feelings don't prove anything by themselves, and they don't disprove anything either.
+What counts is the result over time: more honesty, humility, kindness, love of God and neighbor, better family life, less vice.
+He tells pastors and people: encourage the good, correct the bad.
+Don't shut the revival down, but don't let pride, chaos, or harsh judging take over.
+True revival lifts up Christ, obeys Scripture, produces steady, humble lives, and actually strengthens churches and public morals.

+== Connections to earlier stuff:

+- *Schmitt:* He thinks rules often hide real power and only “decisive” acts matter.
+Edwards shows the opposite possibility: clear rules/tests (fruits, humility, order) can guide intense moments and make them genuinely constructive, not just raw decision or chaos.

+- *Inter caetera (1493):* The bull uses sacred authority to authorize conquest.
+Edwards uses sacred authority to renew communities from within—no borders, no land grants, just moral testing and pastoral care.

+- *Sublimis Deus (1537):* A norm that tries to limit abuse in empire.
+Like that, Edwards shows how norms (tests of true religion) can curb excess and protect people, not only justify power.

+- *Winthrop (“Model of Christian Charity”):* Winthrop builds a covenant people by charity and duty; Edwards recharges that people a century later by conversion and fruits, so both aim at a tight, moral community.

+- *Ghost Dance:* Both are mass religious movements.
+Edwards's approach is to shepherd a revival with tests and teaching; U.S. authorities suppressed the Ghost Dance as a threat.
+That contrast shows how rules and patient guidance can contain intensity instead of turning it into conflict.